jmtalarn/elm-personal-site/content/posts/2018-03-13-reactjs-overview-nested-components.md

 <!--more-->

 HTML5, CSS and Javascript is almost all you need to know to start coding a web component with React.
 In fact, you will be writting JSX instead of HMTL but don't worry because is mostly the same as HTML with only some variations for reserved words as you are actually writting it inside your Javascript code.

-    *e.g. to define the CSS classes that applies to an element it will use **className** instead of
-        **class** as it is the word to declare a class in Javascript*
+_e.g. to define the CSS classes that applies to an element it will **className** instead of **class** as it is the word to declare a class in Javascript_

 Probably you'll want to code with Javascript using the latest specifications of the language then you'll using [Babel](https://babeljs.io/) together with your development with a build task.

 <h2>How React works?</h2>
-To explain it in terms of the newly introduced
-    *classes* sugar a React component isn't anything that a *class* extending the React component class with a `render` method where it returns the JSX content of your component.
+To explain it in terms of the newly introduced *classes* sugar a React component isn't anything that a *class* extending the React component class with a `render` method where it returns the JSX content of your component.

 ```javascript
 class Greeting extends React.Component {